 Tuition includes dining, textbooks, subscriptions, instructional materials, field trip fees, Diocesan student accident insurance, and a student Celtic Council fee.
 All students participate in our family-style dining program.

-Enrollment Fee: This $425 fee helps to offset registration, athletic, technology, and activity expenses.
+This $475 fee helps to offset registration, athletics, and activity expenses.
 A deposit of two hundred and twenty-five dollars ($225) is due with the signed contract.
+The remaining balance will be billed in July.

 Extended Care: See program hours and fees here.

 Saint Patrick Catholic School understands that tuition and fees can be expensive for families.
 In addition to the "silent scholarship," The James Barry Robinson Trust has set aside a Financial Aid fund.
 Annual financial aid is distributed based on need.
-School officials use the School and Student Services (SSS) through the National Association for Independent Schools (NAIS) to assist in determining need.
-For further financial aid information, please click here or contact Jamye Brown, Director of Financial Aid, at 757 213-0847 or email jbrown@stpcs.org.
+For further financial aid information, please click here or contact Martha Roebuck, Director of Financial Aid, at 757-213-0842 or email mroebuck@mystpcs.org.

 Financial Policies